 Q: Can the ASR solution integrate with other systems (cameras, etc.)?

-A: The ASR System has an open Application Programming Interface (API) and can integrate with Access Control/door locking systems and IP Cameras.
+A: The ASR System has an open Application Programming Interface (API) and can integrate with Access Control/door locking systems, IP Cameras and much more.

 Q: How does ASR accomplish exterior area coverage?